 We sell our products to end customers both in the United States and internationally.
 We also rely heavily on our suppliers in Asia.
 We are therefore susceptible to adverse domestic and international economic and market conditions.
-In recent years, turmoil in global financial markets and economic conditions has impacted credit availability, consumer spending and capital expenditures, including expenditures for networking and telecommunications equipment.
-Weakness in global networking and telecommunications markets, particularly in Asia, has continued to adversely impact our revenues in recent quarters.
+In recent years, turmoil in global financial markets and economic conditions has impacted credit availability, consumer spending and capital expenditures, including expenditures for networking and telecommunications markets, particularly in Asia, has continued to adversely impact our revenues in recent quarters.
 Slowness in economic growth, domestically and in our key markets, uncertainty regarding macroeconomic trends, and volatility in financial markets may continue to adversely affect our business, financial condition and results of operations over coming quarters.